Theo-Steiner/talk-svebcomponents/slides.md

 An ultimate guide to building web components would not be complete, without giving a primer about what `web components` even are.
 The name "Web components" actually is an umbrella term for a collection of APIs, that allow us to build Components, that is,  a reusable piece of UI, using native browser features.
-Whil@e we are normally confined to using only html elements browsers provide, custom elements allow us to extend the html with elements we can implement ourselves.
+While we are normally confined to using only html elements browsers provide, custom elements allow us to extend the html with elements we can implement ourselves.
 These custom elements are implemented as classes that extend a base `HTMLElement` class and are notified about their state in the DOM via lifecycle methods.
 In order to compose with native html elements, they can define "holes" in their markup by using the `<slot>` element.
 If you have used svelte before version 5, you might be familiar with slots as a way to nest content within a component.
 The last API that is part of the web components standard is this thing called the "shadow dom" - a technology for attaching isolated DOM trees to our document.
 Simply put, it allows us to encapsulate our component's markup and styles, so that they are not affected by the outside world and vice versa.
+This encapsulation is precisely what makes them so powerful.
+While they might not be the best choice to base your stack on in a vacuum, in practice, things are messy & we don't always get to work with nice unified tech stacks.
+We might have multiple tech stacks across products, or even ship our code to third parties where we don't know what technology they are using.
+In my opinion, this is the use case where web components most shine.
+Not like the name suggests, as "components" that help you organize individual pieces of codes, but rather as encapsulation tools that let you distribute your code without having to worry about compatibility.
+For example at the company I work at, we use custom elements to share reusable components between different products.
+That way, even if the frameworks or framework version differ across products, we still can share an implementation.
+Another use case that comes to mind is distributing small self-contained units of code.
+Like, for example, a checkout widget that you can just drop onto your website to handle payments.
 -->

 ---